kostya/myc/README.md

 ### Why?

 * I was writing my own language and got tired of fighting with LLVM IR.
-SSA, phi nodes, basic blocks — X(.
+SSA and basic blocks - X(.
 * Usually when you write your own language, you first build a parser and generate an AST.
-Then comes the hell stage — translating your AST into LLVM or another backend.
+Then comes the hell stage: translating your AST into LLVM or another backend.
 Myc takes on all that complexity.
 * LLVM is complex.
 * Myc is simple and fun.
 * Stack-based opcodes are easy to emit from AST with a simple one-pass tree walk.